 - The dog gets sick.
-This time on the product samples you need to send to a client.
+This time it’s on the product samples you need to send to a client.

 - Your in-laws decide to visit you the same week your biggest project of the year is due.

 - Your child is home from school and in a lame attempt to entertain him, you show him how cool your new shredder is.
 Everything’s fine until you realize you’ve accidentally mixed up your “throw away” pile with your “extremely important” pile of paper.
+It doesn’t matter because now they’re all one big stack of confetti.

 - You’re wearing a suit (finally) and as you’re ready to leave your car, it starts raining.
 That’s when you remember you never replaced your broken umbrella.